-DAY START TIME START START DISCH PT(s) EFF TYPE FLOW (L/MIN) P-I-C SIGN DAY STOP STOP LAT STOP LONG VOL (M/T) MIN SPD(Kt) P-I-C SIGN REMARKS (1) (2) (3) (4) (5) (6) (7) (8) (9) (10) (11) (12) (13) (14) (15) (16)
+7 Y START TIME START START DISCH PT(s) EFF FLOW (L/MIN) P-I-C SIGN DAY STOP STOP STOP VOL (M/T) MIN SPD(Kt) P-I-C REMARKS - (2) (3) (4) (2) (9) (7) (8) (6) (10) (11) (12) (13) (14) (15) (16)

-Enter the day of the month the discharge started.
+the day of the month the discharge started,

-Enter the local time the discharge started using 24-hr clock.
+Enter the local time the discharge started using 24-hr clock

-Enter the latitude where the discharge started.

-Enter the longitude where the discharge started.
+Enter the longitude where the discharge started Enter the latitude where the discharge started

 Enter the discharge ports that were activated during the discharge.
 Each discharge port may be identified by code from the schematic below.
 Enter the effluent type discharged from the following codes.
+E00400

-US = Untreated Sewage
+Untreated Sewage

-TS Treated Sewage
+Treated Sewage GW

-GW Greywater

-USG Untreated Sewage and Greywater mix
+Untreated Sewage and Greywater mix Greywater OSC

-TSG Treated Sewage and Greywater mix
+Treated Sewage and Greywater mix TSG

-OTH = Other (includes desludging operations).
-This must be explained in the remarks section (16).
-Enter the average discharge flow rate in liters per minute for the discharge period.
+Other (includes desludging operations).
+This must be explained in the remarks section (16) Enter the average discharge flow rate in liters per minute for the discharge period.

 Enter the signature of the person in charge of starting the discharge operations.
+6 8 7

-Enter the day of the month the discharge stopped.
+Enter the day of the month the discharge stopped

-(10) Enter the local time the discharge stopped using 24-hr clock.
-(11) Enter the latitude where the discharge stopped.
+Enter the local time the discharge stopped using 24-hr clock.
+Enter the latitude where the discharge stopped

-(12) Enter the longitude where the discharge stopped
+Enter the longitude where the discharge stopped.